 "I can't explain what tonight meant.
 I did it for me.
 I've won and lost a lot of games, but the last memory I had was being carried off the court.
 I couldn't get over the mental block of being carried off the court.
 It was important psychologically to walk off the court on my own."

 9. Lost more money gambling than you'll ever make

 During an interview several years ago with ESPN, Barkley admitted to losing around $10 million in gambling over the years.
 He also admitted that he lost around $2.5 million during six hours while playing blackjack.
-However, Barkley says that his gambling isn't a problem because he can afford it.
-He says that he does it for the excitement and not because of the money.
+However, Barkley says his gambling isn't a problem because he can afford it.
+Barkley says that he does it for the excitement and not because of the money.